mgalardini/pyseer/docs/usage.rst

 If needed, both fsm-lite and seer can be installed through conda.
 See :doc:`installation` for details.

-.. note:: For common variation k-mers should probably be your variant of choice.
+.. note:: For common variation k-mers or unitigs should probably be your variant of choice.
    ``seer`` was mainly designed to work with k-mers, due to their ability to test variation across the pan-genome without the need to call variants against multiple references, or deal with the complexities of constructing